devops329/devops/instruction/christlikeLearningConclusion/christlikeLearningConclusion.md

 # Christlike learning conclusion

+🔑 **Key points**

+- Gratitude, inspiration, and action are divine traits of successful software engineers.
+- Apply these principles as part of your future employment.

+---

 At the beginning of the course, you recorded your thoughts about how you can utilize gratitude, divine inspiration, and righteous action to both learn and apply your learning in a Christlike way.
 Take a moment to consider how being deliberate about combining the eternal into your everyday life changed your experience with the content of this course.

 ## ☑ Assignment